Early Days in Yorkshire, England

 As a child we used to visit my maternal grandparents in York.
 I had a fascination with taking apart their torch and playing with the battery and bulb.
 This was further stimulated when I received for Christmas an experimentation kit called Magnetricity that had lots of electrical projects.
 The engineering seed was therefore sown at an early age.

 One wet Sunday afternoon, also at my grandparents, I was bored and giving my sister grief.
 My father slightly lost it and after a moments thought told me to get in the car.
-Off we went to the far side of York to visit the house and family he knew.
-The owner of the house was a radio amateur (I think his call was G2BLS).
+Off we went to the far side of York to visit the house of a family he knew.
+The owner of the house was a radio amateur (I think his callsign was G2BLS).
 He took us into his radio ‘shack’ and a new world exploded in front of me.
 Centre stage was a R1155A wartime receiver with knobs and dials that transfixed me.
 My father persuaded the owner to sell it to me providing I could raise the funds myself (£3.50 in old money).

 Each year at school we had the October half term holiday.
 In our area of Yorkshire this was known as Potato Picking Week.
 The local farmers still picked potatoes by hand and the local housewives would supplement the family income by picking these by breaking their backs filling wire baskets of potatoes.
-For this one week we as kids also joined in the picking frenzy and we all competed to get work at the highest paying farm.
-You never knew how much you would get and you dreamed as you laboured how much your pot of gold might be at the end of the week.
+For this one week in the year we as kids also joined in the picking frenzy and we all competed to work at the highest paying local farm.
+You never knew how much you would get and you dreamed as you laboured.
+How much would be my pot of gold at the end of the week.
 For this reason you worked as hard as you could and kept your head down.